Last Updated on 13 September 2024 by Cycloscope

 For about half the price of a Garmin Edge 820, the Mio/Magellan Cyclo 505 has almost all the same functionality plus some more.
 It can display a lot of data, including barometric altitude and road gradient, right-left power balance, and pedaling efficiency.

-It can be synced to a smartphone for calls and messages notifications, can auto-upload data via Bluetooth or WiFi to Strava and it can control your phone music from the dashboard.
+It can be synced to a smartphone for calls and messages notifications, can auto-upload data via Bluetooth or WiFi to Strava, and can control your phone music from the dashboard.
 Battery life is between 8 and 12 hours even when paired to various devices, the heart rate strap comes included with the unit.

 The Mio Cyclo 505 is more oriented towards the touring side in comparison to the training aspects.

-It’s routing and mapping are pretty evolved, providing turn-by-turn directions to streets, postcodes or points of interest.
-You can also download and follow pre-planned routes in GPX form, manually choose to avoid a specific road, and ride Strava Live Segments.
+Its routing and mapping are pretty evolved, providing turn-by-turn directions to streets, postcodes, or points of interest.
+You can also download and follow pre-planned routes in GPX form, manually choose to avoid a specific road and ride Strava Live Segments.

 It comes preloaded with a detailed map of Western Europe OR Australia OR North America… and here comes the main flaw: NO MAPS CAN BE ADDED TO THE PREEXISTING ONES, no OSM (OpenStreetMap) support, neither the chance to buy the maps for the rest of the world.

-• PROS: affordable, very clear and readable screen and base map, advanced routing, and connectivity
+- PROS: affordable, very clear and readable screen and base map, advanced routing, and connectivity

-• CONS: no possibility to add maps
+- CONS: no possibility of adding maps

 Who is this for?

-The Magellan Mio Cyclo 505 is a perfect cycling GPS navigator for those planning to cycle only their own continent.
+The Magellan Mio Cyclo 505 is a perfect cycling GPS navigator for those planning to cycle only on their own continent.

 3 Best MTB Speedometers

-Bryton Rider 15 neo [+/- $65]
+Bryton Rider 15 neo [+/- $54]

 best GPS tracker MTB computer